Antimony trioxide: Production and properties

-As of 2010, antimony(III) oxide was produced at four sites in EU27.
+As of 2010, antimony(III) oxide was produced at four sites in the EU.
 It is produced via two routes, re-volatilizing of crude antimony(III) oxide and by oxidation of antimony metal.

 Oxidation of antimony metal dominates in Europe.
 Several processes for the production of crude antimony(III) oxide or metallic antimony from virgin material.
 The choice of process depends on the composition of the ore and other factors.
 Typical steps include mining, crushing and grinding of ore, sometimes followed by froth flotation and separation of the metal using pyrometallurgical processes (smelting or roasting) or in a few cases (e.g. when the ore is rich in precious metals) by hydrometallurgical processes.
 These steps do not take place in the EU but closer to the mining location.

 Re-volatilizing of crude antimony(III) oxide

 Step 1) Crude stibnite is oxidized to crude antimony(III) oxide using furnaces operating at approximately 500 to 1,000 °C. The reaction is the following: